FraLaz1971/hellobye/README.md

 This project contains 2 programs hello.c and bye.c
 that will compile in 2 different executables.
-It uses the automake build system, that is mostly automated, as drawback, the produced makefiles cannot be modified easily by hand from a developer/system manager.
+It uses the automake build system, that is mostly automated.
+As drawback, the produced makefiles cannot be modified easily by hand from a developer/system-manager.
 The program hello.c will compile on an executable file named hello in unix-like OS / environments like GNU/Linux, Darwin/MacOS, BSD, UNIX, android, ... (the same for bye.c)